Scattered Sundays November 14-20

 Friday:: Popcorn dinner

 Saturday:: Soup!
-Probably a big bowl full of A.S.S, dutch oven bread, and a salad.
+Probably a Vegetable Soup With Mini Cheese Ravioli, dutch oven bread, and a salad.

 Sunday:: Family dinner